December 14, 2017

 Each week we examine a theme from a variety of points of view.
-This week’s theme is the contrast between the holy and the mundane, in honor of the Muslim holiday of Eid al-Fitr, which began on June 26, at the end of the month of Ramadan.
+This week’s theme is light and darkness, in honor of Hanukkah, the Jewish Festival of Lights, which began on December 12.

 I welcome comments on my poems at https://nicholasgordon.blogspot.com.